CathalD/BlueCarbon_Eelgrass_Workshop/02_Project_Planning/README.md

 ### The takeaway

 - Sampling estimates what's impractical to measure directly.
-- The same process that produces an estimate can also tell you whether differences *within* or *between* sites are statistically significant
+- The same process that produces an estimate can also tell you whether differences *within* or *between* sites are statistically significant.
 - And it runs **backwards**: fix the precision you want, and it returns the number of cores needed to get there.
-That's Step 4 [Appendix A2](#a2--working-backwards-from-precision-to-sample-size).
+That's Step 4 — the reversal itself is [Appendix A2](#a2--working-backwards-from-precision-to-sample-size).

 ---